 General well-being was catered for during special Kids/Staff Matter events throughout the year.

 Professional development in peer coaching was undertaken by selected teachers.
-It has been planned to have all teachers at Woodridge skilled in peer coaching over 2015 & 2016.
+All teachers at Woodridge are skilled in peer coaching and are encouraged to support each other using these skills.

 Staff were mentored, coached and shared collegially in learning circles.